Exhibits

 Toy Room

-In 2020, the Toy Room was worked on to reveal the original fireplace that had previously been blocked off for exhibit use.
-For the 2021 season, the space features hand-drawn nursery rhymes.
+In 2020, the Toy Room was worked on to reveal the original fireplace previously blocked off for exhibit use.
+Over the exposed fireplace and mantel, enjoy hand-drawn nursery rhymes.
 Other displays include toy trains, Tootsie Toy cars, and a Barbie display.

 Alcove